 It is essential to understand mineral amounts are finite.
 In other words, their quantities are limited.
 What we have is what we have, and when it is gone, it is gone.
 Earth is a closed system; The only thing that can come and go, and must for life to exist, is light and heat (think the sun).
 7% of the world’s gold is in the electronics we have already created.
 There is 100 times more gold in a ton of mobile devices than in a ton of gold ore.
 Extending the life of electronics or harvesting the resources from them is far more sustainable than the current system, not to mention it has a more substantial economic benefit.
 Eventually, there will be no more gold in Earth’s crust to mine.
 In the end, the only gold available to us will be in the products we have already created.

 Electronic waste is the most significant growing waste stream in the world.
-Every year, there are 50 million tons of electronic waste produced, with 50% of that originating in the US and Europe.
+50 million tons of electronic waste are produced every year, with 50% of that originating in the US and Europe.
 Annually electronic waste is worth $62.5 billion, which is more than the GDP of most countries.
 Here’s the kicker: most of it works.
 Electronic waste is increasing because everyone wants the latest, greatest tech.
 Everyone rushed to replace their working tech from last year and got rid of a perfectly functioning device.
 Unfortunately, only 20% of the electronic waste produced is recycled properly.

 Shipping Our Problem Elsewhere